Trading 212 vs Eightcap Comparison

 Can I trade cryptocurrency with Trading 212 or Eightcap?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither Trading 212 nor Eightcap allow you to trade physical cryptocurrencies.

 Who offers more research tools, Trading 212 or Eightcap?

-In terms of research and research tools Trading 212 gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
-In comparison Eightcap has the tools listed here: Daily Market Commentary and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Trading 212 delivers the following research tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+Eightcap, on the other hand, provides the tools listed here: Daily Market Commentary and Social Trading / Copy Trading.
+Neither have Autochartist and Trading Central (Recognia)

 Overall winner: Trading 212